nipreps/fmripost-aroma/docs/spaces.rst

 *TemplateFlow*
 """"""""""""""
-*TemplateFlow* is a software library and a repository of neuroimaging templates that allows end-user applications such as *fMRIPrep* to flexibly query and pull template and atlas information.
+*TemplateFlow* is a software library and a repository of neuroimaging templates that allows end-user applications such as *fMRIPost-AROMA* to flexibly query and pull template and atlas information.
-In other words, *TemplateFlow* enables *fMRIPrep* to access a wide range of templates (and also custom templates, see below).
+In other words, *TemplateFlow* enables *fMRIPost-AROMA* to access a wide range of templates (and also custom templates, see below).
-Therefore, *TemplateFlow* is central to define *fMRIPrep*'s interface regarding template and atlas prior-knowledge.
+Therefore, *TemplateFlow* is central to define *fMRIPost-AROMA*'s interface regarding template and atlas prior-knowledge.
 For more general information about *TemplateFlow*, visit `TemplateFlow.org <https://www.templateflow.org>`__.